dead-claudia/thallium/roadmap.md

     - Change `exports.thallium` to default export
     - Ignored by core, but will mildly simplify CLI interface
     - Will make parallel interface much more consistent
+6. Allow full name matching of `t.only`
+    - Feature parity with most other heavy frameworks
+7. Add `t.runOptions` getter/setter

 ## 0.4.x
 (not blocking 0.4.0)